giantswarm/docs/src/content/tutorials/connectivity/ingress/service-type-loadbalancer/index.md

 The second annotation specifies which protocol a pod speaks.
 For HTTPS and SSL, the ELB will expect the pod to authenticate itself over the encrypted connection.

-Please note, setting `service.beta.kubernetes.io/aws-load-balancer-backend-protocol: http` requires changing `controller.service.targetPorts.https` to `http` in your Ingress NGINX Controller configuration.
+Please note, setting `service.beta.kubernetes.io/aws-load-balancer-backend-protocol: http` requires changing `controller.service.targetPorts.https` to `http` in your ingress nginx controller configuration.

 HTTP and HTTPS will select layer 7 proxying: the ELB will terminate the connection with the user, parse headers and inject the `X-Forwarded-For` header with the user’s IP address (pods will only see the IP address of the ELB at the other end of its connection) when forwarding requests.